• Skip to primary navigation

 Xanthan gum health benefits

-• Laxative effects – Like other soluble fibers, it increases water content in the intestines to create softer and bulkier bowel movements and potentially relieving constipation.
+- Laxative effects – Like other soluble fibers, it increases water content in the intestines to create softer and bulkier bowel movements and potentially relieving constipation

 How to use xanthan gum

 There are many ways to use xanthan gum in baking and cooking.
 A small amount goes a long way.
-Most baked goods recipes call for 1/4-1/2 teaspoon, which is plenty.
+Most baked goods recipes call for ¼-1/2 teaspoon, which is plenty.

 TIP: If using a pre-mixed gluten-free flour, be sure to check the ingredients for the addition of xanthan gum.
 Many gluten-free flours already contain this as an ingredient to replace the elasticity that gluten provides.
 Adding more is likely to make the end result heavy and thick.

-As a binder
+Use as a binder

 It can mimic the elasticity found in gluten and make doughs stickier and more elastic.
 As a binder, it works very well with alternative flours such as almond and coconut and holds baked goods together, giving more structure to the finished product.
 It also works well with baking powder, baking soda and yeast, creating more gas bubbles.
 This helps low-carb and gluten-free bread and cookies get extra rise and lift, similar to the way gluten works in bread.

-As an emulsifier
+Use as an emulsifier

 This is often added to many salad dressings to keep water, oil and solids from separating.
 It’s also found in many varieties of keto ice cream, along with other gums used for texture and stabilization.

 If using in a salad dressing, start very small, with just a pinch or two.
-A pint of salad dressing will often take less than 1/8 teaspoon to thicken.
+A pint of salad dressing will often take less than ⅛ teaspoon to thicken.

-As a thickener
+Use as a thickener

 Due to its profound thickening qualities, it’s a great choice to thicken soups and gravies.
-The texture is a different from flour-based thickeners, so it’s best to add small amounts, conservatively – you can always add more.
+The texture is a little bit different from flour-based thickeners, so it’s best to add small amounts, conservatively – you can always add more.
 Adding 1 teaspoon will often be plenty to thicken a pot of soup or stew.

 Xanthan gum side effects

-Like other soluble fibers, if it’s consumed often or in large quantities, it can have a laxative effect and contribute to flatulence and bloating.
+Like other soluble fibers, if consumed often or in large quantities, it can have a laxative effect and contribute to flatulence and bloating.

 Xanthan gum substitute